 Historical cost accounting is interpreted to require that the amount at which an asset is stated in the accounts should not exceed the amount expected to be recovered from either its use or its sale (its recoverable amount).
-Historical cost as it is … Continue reading
+Historical cost as it … Continue reading

 An asset’s realisable value is the amount for which it could be sold, and a liability’s realisable value is the amount for which it could be settled.
 Realisable value measurements are often made on a net basis, and here realisable value will be considered in the sense of net realisable value; that is, net of selling costs (for assets) and grossed up for settlement costs (for liabilities).
-As the actual use of realisable value is limited, it … Continue reading
+As the actual use of realisable value is limited, it is difficult … Continue reading

 How does financial reporting information fit into business?
 Financial reporting ultimately serves a number of different desired outcomes.
 One of these is economic growth.
 It does not promote growth directly; instead, growth is promoted through a number of subordinate outcomes.
 One of these could be described as good business performance.
 This in turn is promoted through subordinate outcomes that could be described as good business decisions and good management.
 Financial reporting information is one type of information that … Continue reading

 The elements of financial statements are the classes of items contained in the financial statements.
 Financial statements portray the financial effects of transactions and other events by grouping them into broad classes according to their economic characteristics.
 These broad classes are termed the elements of financial statements.